Go Back

 This means that if history was slightly different, Andrew could have been named either Bonnie, Charley or Danielle, and the ripple effect of that change would've been felt over the ensuing years.

-The name Andrew was retired following the 1992 season, but had the historic hurricane been given a different name, the implications could have impacted the name of other disastrous tropical cyclones over the years.
+The name Andrew was retired following the 1992 season, but had the historic hurricane been given a different name, it could have impacted the name of other disastrous tropical cyclones over the years.

 Joan Wallach, left, and her daughter Brenda, right, walk through the debris that was the Royal Palm Trailer Court in Homestead, Florida, Aug.
 25, 1992, carrying the only possessions they could salvage from the trailer they lived in before Hurricane Andrew hit the South Florida city.
 (AP Photo/Lynne Sladky)

-Had the name Andrew not been retired following the 1992 season and replaced with the name Alex, it would have repeated every six years and we would have had Tropical Storm Andrew in 2022, instead of Alex, AccuWeather Senior Weather Editor Jesse Ferrell explained.
+Had the name Andrew not been retired following the 1992 season and replaced with the name Alex, it would have repeated every six years, including in 2022.

-It's worth noting, AccuWeather forecasters often bring up, that even unnamed tropical systems can unleash significant impacts.
+It's worth noting that even unnamed tropical rainstorms can unleash significant impacts.

-In early June 2022, a poorly organized disturbance that formed over the Gulf of Mexico sent torrents of rain across South Florida.
-While the system resembled a named tropical system, the NHC could not identify a well-defined central point of circulation, one of the requirements for naming a tropical storm, even if there are reports of tropical-storm-force winds.
+In early June 2022, a poorly organized batch of showers and thunderstorms that formed over the Gulf sent torrents of rain across South Florida.
+While it resembled a tropical storm, the NHC could not identify a well-defined central point of circulation, one of the requirements for naming a tropical storm, even if there are reports of tropical-storm-force winds.

 Radar and the reporter: Legendary broadcast changed hurricane coverage